 If you own your home, selling it and buying a new home is an option.
 But it’s not an easy one.
 It can be a long, expensive process with a whole lot of hassle and a high potential for making mistakes.

-Although real estate is usually seen as an investment, prices fluctuate.
+Although real estate is usually seen as an investment, housing costs fluctuate.
 Sometimes a lot.
 Remember the housing market crash that happened in the mid-2000s?
 It could happen again.

-If the market isn’t in your favor, selling right now might not make any sense.
+If the market isn’t in your favor and home prices are lower than the actual home value, selling right now might not make any sense.
 I don’t think anyone wants to sell their house at a loss (or can afford to do so), no matter how much you hate it.

-If it’s the neighborhood you live in that you hate, you might not be able to afford a house in a neighborhood that you do like.
-Particularity if it’s an in-demand or up-and-coming area.
+If it’s the neighborhood you live in that you’re hating, you might not be able to afford relocating to a neighborhood that you do like.
+Particularity if it’s considered one of the best places to live in, such as an in-demand or up-and-coming affluent area.

 Moving is Expensive